Migrations¶

 Danger

-- EDGY_DATABASE - Restrict to this database metadata in migrations.
-Use one whitespace for selecting the main database.
-There is a special mode when used with EDGY_DATABASE_URL together.
+- EDGY_DATABASE: Restricts migrations to the specified database metadata.
+Use a whitespace for the main database.
+Special mode when used with EDGY_DATABASE_URL.

-- EDGY_DATABASE is not empty.
-Here the metadata of the database of the name is used but with a different URL.
+- EDGY_DATABASE is not empty: Uses metadata of the named database with a different URL.

 Warning